Synaptonemal complex: Composition

-Assembly and Disassembly
+Assembly and disassembly

 Formation of the SC usually reflects the pairing or "synapsis" of homologous chromosomes and may be used to probe the presence of pairing abnormalities in individuals carrying chromosomal abnormalities, either in number or in the chromosomal structure.
 The sex chromosomes in male mammals show only "partial synapsis" as they usually form only a short SC in the XY pair.
 The SC shows very little structural variability among eukaryotic organisms despite some significant protein differences.
-In many organisms the SC carries one or several "recombination nodules" associated to its central space.
+In many organisms the SC carries one or several "recombination nodules" associated with its central space.
 These nodules are thought to correspond to mature genetic recombination events or "crossovers".
 In male mice, gamma irradiation increases meiotic crossovers in SCs.
 This indicates that exogenously caused DNA damages are likely repaired by crossover recombination in SCs.
-The finding of an interaction between a SC structural component [synaptonemal central element protein 2 (SYCE2)] and recombinational repair protein RAD51 also suggests a role of the SC in DNA repair.
+The finding of an interaction between a SC structural component [synaptonemal central element protein 2 (SYCE2)] and recombinational repair protein RAD51 also suggests a role for the SC in DNA repair.